pceslayer/RetroN5-Dumper/README.md

 The powershell script was written to use a ADB.exe executable located in the same directory.
 Script will fail without ADB.exe.

-Fast cartridge loading must be disabled if on firmware 2.4 or higher for proper dumping.
+"Fast cartridge loading" must be disabled if on firmware 2.4 or higher for proper dumping.

+You must be on firmware 2.5 to dump Game Gear and Master System Cards.
+(3 in 1 hyperkin adapter required)

 noIntroList.csv contains the following NoIntro dats: